 Israel overflights only really work if the next country you hit lets you overfly its airspace too.
 In this case, that country is Saudi Arabia, and they (along with Bahrain) have now said that flights can overfly their territory whatever their origin or destination.

-- You must be departing from one of the approved airports in AIC 5/20, and
+- You must be departing from one of the approved airports in AIC 7/20.
+Your destination airport doesn’t matter.

 The next step is where it can get a bit confusing.
 Get ready for some jargon.
 Check out the full guidance on ASOC’s website, but here’s the lowdown on how it works and what to do: